So, You're thinking about a Wedding in Italy?

 • The Pluses: Don't forget about the taxes.
 Make sure you ask your vendors to highlight the VAT applied to their fees.
 In Italy these taxes are known as IVA (Imposta sul Valore Aggiunta) and can be up to 20% of the total service cost.

 • Music Tax: If you are having music played at your wedding, you need to register for an SIAE, which is a permit from the Italian performing rights organisation.
-Check with your band or DJ as to whether this fee is included, otherwise you or your wedding planner will have to organise the payment and printing of the permit before the wedding day (that’s not what you want to be doing pre-wedding).
+Check with your band or DJ as to whether this fee is included, otherwise you or your wedding planner will have to organise the payment and printing of the permit before your wedding in Italy (that’s not what you want to be doing pre-wedding).

 • Bonus tip: Gratuity and tips are not expected in Italy.
 If you plan to offer your vendors a tip as a sign of your appreciation, make a note of the expected cost so you are prepared on the day.